Austin Hedges Player Props: Pirates vs. Marlins

-Austin Hedges -- hitting .103 with a double, a home run and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Jesus Luzardo on the hill, on June 23 at 6:40 PM ET.
+Austin Hedges -- 0-for-2 in his most recent game -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the hill, on June 24 at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+In his last game he had a hitless showing (0-for-2) against the Marlins.

 Austin Hedges Game Info & Props vs. the Marlins